 - Engage in enjoyable activities.
 Life doesn’t have to stop after a SCAD event but the adjustments vary from person to person.
 Listen to your body.

 - Reduce stress.
 Stress is not a direct risk factor for cardiovascular disease but it may contribute to your risk level.
 Many SCAD patients describe experiencing extreme stress prior to their SCAD events.

 - Connect with others.
 Don’t let yourself become isolated; pick up the phone, send an email, write a letter, join a group!
 Above all, don’t wait for family and friends to call first.
 To find an online or in-person support community, see the Support & Additional Info section.

 - Seek counseling to supplement medical treatment.
-The emotional toll of a heart attack can be so severe that an estimated 1 in 8 patients who survive the experience develop post-traumatic stress disorder (PTSD), a condition that doubles the risk of experiencing additional severe heart disease.
+The emotional toll of a heart attack can be so severe that those who survive the experience may develop post-traumatic stress disorder (PTSD), a condition that doubles the risk of experiencing additional severe heart disease.

 - Ask your doctors any questions you may have and be your own advocate!

 Will SCAD happen again?

 Spontaneous Coronary Artery Dissection (SCAD) can recur, so vigilance, evaluation of associated conditions and staying up-to-date on emerging research is also important.
 Statins do not appear to prevent another SCAD heart attack and one study found more recurrence in those taking statins.

 For those who do experience another SCAD, the time between SCAD events varies greatly in the known case studies from a few days to years apart.
 Usually if SCAD does recur a different artery is affected.
 Get emergency care if you have symptoms of a heart attack.